Bachelor of Science in Nursing: BSN Completion or "RN to BSN" Programs

-These programs are intended specifically for nurses with a diploma or associate degree in nursing who wish to "top-up" their current academic qualifications to a Bachelor of Science in Nursing.
-A majority of these RN to BSN programs are offered online through colleges, universities, or other e-learning providers. pro In order to keep the programs up-to-date and relevant to the current healthcare system, the course material is updated regularly with feedback from registered nurses, nurse managers, healthcare professionals and even patients.
+These programs are intended specifically for nurses with a diploma or associate degree in nursing who wish to "top-up" their current academic qualifications to a Bachelor of Science in nursing.
+A majority of these RN to BSN programs are offered online through colleges, universities, or other e-learning providers.
+In order to keep the programs up-to-date and relevant to the current healthcare system, the course material is updated regularly with feedback from registered nurses, nurse managers, healthcare professionals and even patients.

 BSN entry level into nursing in the future

-In 2011, The Institute of Medicine recommended that by 2020, 80 percent of RNs hold a Bachelor of Science in Nursing (BSN) degree.
+In 2011, The Institute of Medicine recommended that by 2020, 80 percent of RNs hold a Bachelor of Science in nursing (BSN) degree.
 This was also noted in a report titled: Institute of Medicine's report on the Future of Nursing, and has been followed by a campaign to implement its recommendations.
 In this report a 2nd recommendation was made to focus on increasing the proportion of registered nurses (RNs) with a baccalaureate degree to 80% by 2020.
 Towards that effort the report recommends that educational associations, colleges, delivery organizations, governmental organizations, and funders develop the resources necessary to support this goal.
 These recommendations are consistent with other policy initiatives currently underway; for example, legislation requiring that nurses receive a baccalaureate degree within 10 years of initial licensure has been considered in New York, New Jersey, and Rhode Island.

 Many of these recommendations are being driven by recent studies regarding patient outcomes and nursing education.
 Hospitals employing higher percentages of BSN-prepared nurses have shown an associated decrease in morbidity, mortality, and failure-to-rescue rates.
 Increasing the percentage of BSN nurses employed decreases by 10 percent the 30-day inpatient mortality and failure-to-rescue rates.
 Studies that provide this type of evidence-based practice encompass the ultimate purpose of a higher level of educated nurse workforce.
 It adds to support the ultimate mission of the Texas Board of Nursing (BON or Board), which is to protect and promote the welfare of the people of Texas by ensuring that each person holding a license as a nurse in this state is competent to practice safely.

 Many healthcare leaders and institutions have increased expectations for evidence-based practice (EBP).
 The Institute of Medicine (IOM) aim was for 90% of clinical decisions to be evidence-based by 2020 (IOM, 2010).

+In China

+In China, the Bachelor of Science in Nursing (BSN) is a four-year undergraduate degree offered at public medical universities and select general universities.
+The curriculum combines classroom instruction in nursing theory, anatomy, physiology, and pharmacology with clinical rotations at affiliated teaching hospitals.
+Upon completion, graduates must pass the National Nursing Licensure Examination administered by the National Medical Examination Center to become a registered nurse.